lin-bo/ML4Bilevel/README.md

 This is a repository for [A Machine Learning Approach to Solving Large Bilevel and Stochastic Programs: Application to Cycling Network Design](https://arxiv.org/abs/2209.09404).

+We present a novel machine learning-based approach to solving bilevel programs that involve a large number of independent followers, which as a special case include two-stage stochastic programming.
+We propose an optimization model that explicitly considers a sampled subset of followers and exploits a machine learning model to estimate the objective values of unsampled followers.
+Unlike existing approaches, we embed machine learning model training into the optimization problem, which allows us to employ general follower features that can not be represented using leader decisions.
+We prove bounds on the optimality gap of the generated leader decision as measured by the original objective function that considers the full follower set.
+We then develop follower sampling algorithms to tighten the bounds and a representation learning approach to learn follower features, which can be used as inputs to the embedded machine learning model.
+Using synthetic instances of a cycling network design problem, we compare the computational performance of our approach versus baseline methods.
+Our approach provides more accurate predictions for follower objective values, and more importantly, generates leader decisions of higher quality.
+Finally, we perform a real-world case study on cycling infrastructure planning, where we apply our approach to solve a network design problem with over one million followers.
+Our approach presents favorable performance compared to the current cycling network expansion practices.

 <img src="./figure/illustration.png" width=1000>